taylorbryant/hocuspocus/docs/server/hooks.md

 ## Introduction

 Hocuspocus offers hooks to extend it's functionality and integrate it into existing applications.
-Hooks are configured as simple methods the same way as [other configuration options](/guide/configuration) are.
+Hooks are configured as simple methods the same way as [other configuration options](/guides/configuration) are.

 Hooks accept a hook payload as first argument.
-The payload is an object that contains data you can use and manipulate, allowing you to built complex things on top of this simple mechanic.
+The payload is an object that contains data you can use and manipulate, allowing you to built complex things on top of this simple mechanic, like [extensions](/guides/custom-extension).

 Hooks are required to return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the easiest way to do that is to mark the function as `async` (Node.js version must 14+).
 In this way, you can do things like executing API requests, running DB queries, trigger webhooks or whatever you need to do to integrate it into your application.